bsinkule/twil-sp-client/README.md

 ---
 ### [link to smart projects site](s-p.surge.sh)
 ---
-### An Efficiency Tool for Software Development Companies that gives them the ability to:
+### An Efficiency Tool for Software Development Companies that gives the ability to:
 * Track and forecast developer hours as they relate to your current and incoming projects.
 * Add, adjust and delete project and developer info as needed to achieve efficiency!
 * Track incoming project revenue as it compares to developer cost.